pixelwolf-org/pixelwolf-actions/docs/actions/amplify-branch-delete.md

 - Description : Installs the AWS Amplify CLI globally to manage branches.
 ### Delete Branch
 - Description : Executes the command to delete the specified branch from the AWS Amplify application.
-## Notes
-This action is part of a suite of tools designed to manage AWS Amplify applications efficiently.
-Ensure that the necessary AWS credentials are configured in your GitHub repository secrets to allow this action to authenticate and perform operations on your AWS account.